 Potato Starch to prevent Mochi to stick to hands

 - Wash Glutinous Rice and drain.
 Place in a bowl, add 1 cup Water and soak for 1-2 hours.

 - Place the soaked Glutinous Rice and Water into a blender, and add Sugar and Salt.
 Process until smooth and the texture is like thick cream.

 - Transfer the mixture to a heat-proof bowl.

-- *Alternatively, mix 220g Glutinous Rice Flour, 1 cup (250ml) Warm Water, Sugar and Salt in a heat-proof bowl.
+- *Note: Alternatively, mix 220g Glutinous Rice Flour, 1 cup (250ml) Warm Water, Sugar and Salt in a heat-proof bowl.
 Depending on the dryness of the Flour, you might need to add extra Water.
 Make it look like thick cream.

 - Cover the bowl with a plate, heat in the microwave for 1 minute, stir well with a wet spatular, and heat 2 more minutes or until the mixture is cooked through.
-When the colour becomes slightly transparent (not white), it is cooked.
+When the colour becomes translucent (not white), it is cooked.

 - Spread plenty of Potato Starch on a large plate, using a wet spatular, take the thick and sticky ‘Mochi’ mixture onto the plate.
 Sprinkle extra Potato Starch Flour over the ‘Mochi’ as well.
 Set aside, because it is still too hot to handle.

 - Roll a heaped teaspoon of Azuki paste into a ball.
 Make 10 balls.

 - Flatten one portion of ‘Mochi’ and place one ball of Azuki paste in centre and draw the edges up to enclose.
 Repeat with the remaining ‘Mochi’ and Azuki paste.